-Topic: Disease Prevention/Health Promotion
+Strand: Disease Prevention/Health Promotion

-- 10.1.d Identify technologies individuals can use to assess, monitor, improve, and maintain health. - 10.1.e Identify regular screenings, immunizations, vaccines, tests, and other medical examinations needed for different stages of life and their role in reducing health risks. - 10.1.f Identify and research a selected personal, community, or global health issue. - 10.2.d Research the costs and benefits of various technologies that allow individuals to assess, monitor, improve, and maintain health. - 10.2.e Explain the purpose of medical screenings, immunizations, vaccines, and tests for different stages of life and the importance of access to health care throughout life. - 10.2.f Explain the effects of the social determinants of health on a selected personal, community, or global health issue. - 10.3.d Promote strategies to help individuals select technologies to assess, monitor, improve, and maintain health. - 10.3.e Determine strategies for improving access to health care and medical services for different stages of life. - 10.3.f Design strategies to address and communicate to others about a selected personal, community, or global health issue.
+- 10.1.d Identify technologies individuals can use to assess, monitor, improve, and maintain health. - 10.2.d Research the costs and benefits of various technologies that allow individuals to assess, monitor, improve, and maintain health. - 10.3.d Promote strategies to help individuals select technologies to assess, monitor, improve, and maintain health. - 10.1.e Identify regular screenings, immunizations, vaccines, tests, and other medical examinations needed for different stages of life and their role in reducing health risks. - 10.2.e Explain the purpose of medical screenings, immunizations, vaccines, and tests for different stages of life and the importance of access to health care throughout life. - 10.3.e Determine strategies for improving access to health care and medical services for different stages of life. - 10.1.f Identify and research a selected personal, community, or global health issue. - 10.2.f Explain the effects of the social determinants of health on a selected personal, community, or global health issue. - 10.3.f Design strategies to address and communicate to others about a selected personal, community, or global health issue.

-Technologies allow individuals to have a more active role in maintaining their health, help with day-to-day management of chronic illnesses, and may motivate individuals to make healthy life choices by tracking, monitoring, and providing reminders.

-• Technologies are available to help individuals monitor their personal physical activity time, heart rate, and sleep.
-Health-related applications may be wearable (watch) or accessed on phones and other personal devices.
-Apps allow individuals to track food intake and energy expenditure, and sleep.
-Individuals can set goals and participate in challenges and social networking to provide motivation.
-Technologies and apps may help with motivation and give a general idea of activity, sleep, caloric intake, and caloric expenditure, but they are not completely accurate.
-(1.d)
+Essential Understandings Essential Knowledge and Skills Technologies allow individuals to have a more active role in maintaining their health, In order to meet these standards, it is expected that help with day-to-day management of chronic illnesses, and may motivate individuals to students will make healthy life choices by tracking, monitoring, and providing reminders. compare and contrast several health-related • Technologies are available to help individuals monitor their personal physical technologies designed to assess, monitor, activity time, heart rate, and sleep.
+Health-related applications may be wearable improve, and maintain health, including (watch) or accessed on phones and other personal devices.
+Apps allow individuals benefits, limitations, and costs (1.d, 2.d); to track food intake and energy expenditure, and sleep.
+Individuals can set goals • create and promote strategies to help self and and participate in challenges and social networking to provide motivation. others evaluate and select health-related Technologies and apps may help with motivation and give a general idea of technologies (3.d); activity, sleep, caloric intake, and caloric expenditure, but they are not completely • research age-appropriate screenings, accurate.
+(1.d) immunizations, vaccines, tests, and other • Additional technologies may be available, such as full-body scans that use medical examinations needed for different